 Turkey Travel Tips: Accommodation

-Since we literally entrusted ourselves to the care of Efendi travels, we also decided to stay in one of their hotels, called the Deniz Houses (review on Tripadvisor here), located next to the Sea of Marmara in Sultanahmet, the touristy part of Istanbul (on the European side and one where the major tourist attractions are).
+Since we literally entrusted ourselves to the care of Efendi travels, we also decided to stay in one of their hotels, called the Deniz Houses located next to the Sea of Marmara in Sultanahmet, the touristy part of Istanbul (on the European side).
 Although it was a nice hotel with a nice view, free WIFI and breakfast, we were again exorbitantly charged in Euros what seemed like pretty basic amenities.
-People, please ask me for a list of hotels (which the Efendi travels correspondent was kind enough to share) or do your own research via TTP or Google.

 Turkey Travel Tips: Say No to Useless Istanbul Tours!